Books ER Nurses Should Read

 "There will always be another dead body, another fetid roach-infested house.
 We will never escape the smells, the fluids, the unwashable ick of people deep in the throes of a communicable disease.
 We've run these calls- the disgusting, the foul- and we'll run them again. " p.
 86

-Books by educators:
+Books by Patients:

 Effective Communication in Multi-Cultural Health Care Settings by Gary L. Kreps, PhD and Elizabeth N. Kunimoto, PhD